 NFC-enabled devices are unique in that they can support three modes of operation: card emulation, peer-to-peer, and reader/writer.
-Peer-to-peer mode enables two NFC-enabled devices to communicate with each other to exchange information and share files, so that users of NFC-enabled devices can quickly share contact information and other files with a touch.
-Therefore, an NFC-enabled device can securely send IPv6 packets to any corresponding node on the Internet when an NFC-enabled gateway is linked to the Internet.
+Only peer-to-peer in the three modes enables two NFC-enabled devices to communicate with each other to exchange information and share files, so that users of NFC-enabled devices can quickly share contact information and other files with a touch.
+Therefore, the peer-topeer mode is used for ipv6-over-nfc.
+In addition, NFC-enabled devices can securely send IPv6 packets to any corresponding node on the Internet when an NFC-enabled gateway is linked to the Internet.